Chris Boswell: 2021

-In the fourth quarter of the Steelers' September 19 game against the Las Vegas Raiders, Boswell broke the Heinz Field field goal record with a 56-yard field goal.
-On October 17, 2021, he hit three field goals against the Seahawks, including a 37-yard game-winning field goal in overtime.
-On October 31, 2021, against the Browns, Boswell was concussed on a fake field goal attempt.
+During Week 2 against the Las Vegas Raiders, Boswell broke the Heinz Field field goal record with a 56-yard field goal.
+During Week 6, he hit three field goals against the Seahawks, including a 37-yard game-winning field goal in overtime.
+Two weeks later against the Browns, Boswell was concussed on a fake field goal attempt.
 The ball was snapped to him, he rolled out right while attempting to pass, and was hit immediately after throwing the ball, which landed incomplete.
-On November 8, 2021, against the Chicago Bears, Boswell missed an extra point in the third quarter, but was 3 for 3 on field goals, hitting a 54-yarder, a 52-yarder, and a game-winning 40-yarder.
+In the next game against the Chicago Bears, Boswell missed an extra point in the third quarter, but was 3 for 3 on field goals, hitting a 54-yarder, a 52-yarder, and a game-winning 40-yarder.
 He finished the 2021 season converting 27 of 29 extra point attempts and 36 of 40 field goal attempts in 17 games.

 2022

 On August 1, 2022, Boswell signed a four-year, $20 million contract extension with the Steelers.

 During the season-opener at the Bengals, Boswell missed a 55-yard field goal that would have won the game in overtime which hit the left upright.
 However, he would go on to kick a 53-yard game-winning field goal, converting on three of four field goal attempts in that game.
 Three weeks later, Boswell made a 59-yard field goal against the New York Jets as time expired in the second quarter, making it the longest field goal scored at Acrisure Stadium to date, while also tying his then career long.
 On November 10, 2022, he was placed on injured reserve with a groin injury.
-He was activated on December 10.
-He appeared in 12 games in the 2022 season.
-He converted all 18 extra point attempts and 20 of 28 field goal attempts.
+Boswell was activated on December 10.
+He appeared in 12 games in the 2022 season and converted all 18 extra point attempts and 20 of 28 field goal attempts.